 Other Ingredients

-- 2 tablespoons | 30 ml olive oil
+- 2 tablespoons olive oil (30ml)

 - 2 large boneless, skinless chicken breasts cut in half length wise

-- 1 cup | 200 grams white rice, uncooked
+- 1 cup long grain white rice, uncooked (200g)

-- 2 tablespoons | 30 ml lemon juice
+- 2 tablespoons lemon juice (30ml)

-- cilantro or parsley for topping
+- fresh parsley for topping

 Instructions